CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 To work out how to write a test using Jest, we can check out the documentation.

-Let’s suppose we start with a project as follows: we have the following files in our project folder.
 We can create a file called `get-ordinal-number.js` and in there write our first test.
 We can figure out how to write this test using the Jest documentation.
 We can start writing a test:

 get-ordinal-number.test.js